calyxir/calyx/docs/tools/data-gen.md

 This tool can only generate fixed point values that have 16 bits for the fraction.

 ## How to Run
-The following command can be run to generate unsigned, 32-bit zeroes:
+The following command can be run to generate unsigned integer zeroes:
 `cargo run -p data_gen -- <calyx file>`

 To generate random fixed point numbers, run: